 In the case of species B, or any experiment which fails to identify the full range of temperatures (Figure 3B), a standard linear regression can be used to identify either the Tb or the Tc.
-The inverse of the slope of this regression gives the thermal time for germination in degrees-day.
-Here, we can produce a fourth new dataset, which indicates the Tb and thermal time calculated for species B; Table 4: LM.
-This will automatically produce information for whichever single segment was identified in each unique dataset, either the sub-optimal or the supra-optimal.
-We then plot the germination rate against each temperature treatment using a smooth linear model for each decile in Figure 4B (LMfig).
-Furthermore, it must be noted that this script can be used to calculate the germination base water potential, if the data set that is analysed represents an experiment of germination in different water potential solutions.
-In this case, the values of the column Treatment would be the water potential instead of the temperatures.
+The inverse of the slope of this regression gives the thermal time for germination in degrees-day (or the time unit used in the data).
+This is exported as Table S4 which will automatically include information for whichever single segment was identified in each unique dataset, either the sub-optimal or the supra-optimal.
+The plot of these linear fits (Figure 4) must be inspected to detect outliers.
+Particularly, it can happen that a single data point above or below the optimal temperature exists.
+This data point is enough to prevent fitting the segmented model, but can affect the slope of the linear model and should be removed.

+It must be noted that this part of the script can be used to calculate the germination base water potential.
+In this case, the data set that is being analysed would represent an experiment of germination in different water potential solutions.
+The values of the column Treatment would be the water potential instead of the temperatures.

 Lastly, we attach a short script to produce a smooth curve in SMTHfig.
-This can be useful to observe irregular data, which can not be fitted to a segmented model or a linear model, simply as an exploratory exercise to best inform new approaches to the next experiment.
+This can be useful to observe irregular data, which cannot be fitted to a segmented model or a linear model, simply as an exploratory exercise to best inform new approaches to the next experiment.
 But this should not be used as a rigorous test for publication.

 Discussion

+How to use the script

-The method we present here is appropriate for the analysis of germination data to identify cardinal temperatures and thermal time.
-This method offers an opportunity to perform analyses rapidly, and to select the breaking point in the data without user bias.
-When using this script we recommend that users become familiar with the basics of using R, and seek out one of the many introductory tutorials that exist online; although, we provide some guidance here (Supplementary Information 2 & 3).
-We suggest you ensure all packages are installed and the libraries uploaded, and follow the notes in the script using the example data sets in the supplementary information.
-This paper serves as a complementary resource to the script.
+The method we have presented above is appropriate for the analysis of germination data to identify cardinal temperatures and thermal time, and can also be used to calculate base water potential.
+Once the user has become familiar with the script, running the method is fast and straightforward.
+The user just needs to place the script and his formatted dataset in his R working directory, and run the script within R. The script will perform all calculations and export the results as four tables and four figures ready for publication.